 Current research activities

-The COMPLEx team studies the ecology of marine plankton and the oceanic component of biogeochemical cycles.
-To performs such studies, at sea and in the lab, we develop quantitative imaging approaches and use metagenomics.
+The COMPLEx team studies the ecology of marine plankton and the oceanic components of biogeochemical cycles.
+To performs such studies, we develop quantitative imaging approaches and use metagenomics, at sea and in the laboratory.

-The team’s research is focused around three questions:
+The team’s research is focused on three questions:

-The team studies the relationships between hydrology, biogeochemistry, plankton and organic particles, in global data sets but also in long term time series.
+The team studies the relationships between hydrology, biogeochemistry, plankton and organic particles, in global data sets and in long term time series.

-In addition to characterizing the abundance of plastics, the team is interested in the communities attached to them, that drift with them.
+In addition to characterizing the abundance of plastics, the team is interested in the communities attached to them and drift with them.